-Fugro have mobilised 3 vessels, 4 deep tow sonar systems, 1 Autonomous Underwater Vehicle (AUV) and over 100 dedicated and experienced staff, to carry out the largest ultra deep survey ever undertaken and to search the area for the missing MH370 flight.
+Fugro mobilised 3 vessels, 4 deep tow sonar systems, 1 Autonomous Underwater Vehicle (AUV) and over 100 dedicated and experienced staff, to carry out the largest ultra deep survey ever undertaken and to search the area for the missing MH370 flight.

 Deep Tow Sonar Vehicle

-The deep tow sonar vehicles on the Fugro Discovery and Fugro Equator vessels, are equipped with various equipment including sonar, multibeam, HD cameras and hydro carbon sensors capable of detecting minute quantities of oil in the water.
+The deep tow sonar vehicles on the Fugro Discovery and Fugro Equator vessels, were equipped with various equipment including sonar, multibeam, HD cameras and hydro carbon sensors capable of detecting minute quantities of oil in the water.
 Supplied by leading manufacturers, this equipment is proven, reliable and widely used all over the world.

 Instrument room of the Fugro Equator vessel